valkey-io/valkey-doc/docs/reference/gopher.md

 controlled, and it's cool to create an alternative space for people that want a bit of fresh air.

-Anyway, for the 10th birthday of the Redis, we gave it the Gopher protocol as a gift.
+Anyway, for the 10th birthday of the Valkey, we gave it the Gopher protocol as a gift.

 ## How it works

-The Redis Gopher support uses the inline protocol of Redis, and specifically two kind of inline requests that were anyway illegal: an empty request or any request that starts with "/" (there are no Redis commands starting with such a slash).
+The Valkey Gopher support uses the inline protocol of Valkey, and specifically two kind of inline requests that were anyway illegal: an empty request or any request that starts with "/" (there are no Valkey commands starting with such a slash).
 Normal RESP2/RESP3 requests are completely out of the path of the Gopher protocol implementation and are served as usually as well.

-If you open a connection to Redis when Gopher is enabled and send it a string like "/foo", if there is a key named "/foo" it is served via the Gopher protocol.
+If you open a connection to Valkey when Gopher is enabled and send it a string like "/foo", if there is a key named "/foo" it is served via the Gopher protocol.